-This course will utilize engaged learning in small groups to introduce essential foundations in anatomy, physiology, pathophysiology, and related diagnostic and therapeutic medical sciences (for example, radiology, pharmacology) to create a solid base of knowledge and skill that will enable students to excel in subsequent organ-system block courses.
-The key to this will be training in the engaged learning methods used throughout the CVM curriculum.
+This course will utilize engaged learning in small groups to introduce essential foundations in anatomy, physiology, pathophysiology, and related diagnostic and therapeutic medical sciences (for example, radiology and pharmacology) to create a solid base of knowledge and skill that will enable students to excel in subsequent organ-system block courses.
+The key will be training in the engaged learning methods used throughout the Arizona CVM curriculum.

-The Professional Skills coursework (VETM 802A, 802B, 802C, and 802D) represents four consecutive semesters of interactive learning designed to introduce students to key occupational attributes required for clinical practice success.
-Emphasis will be placed on interpersonal skills, including professional behavior, ethics, and how to communicate effectively with all veterinary team members (employers, colleagues, support staff, and veterinary clients).
+The Professional Skills coursework (VETM 802A, 802B, 802C, and 802D) represents four consecutive semesters of interactive learning designed to introduce students to critical occupational attributes required for success as veterinarians.
+Emphasis will be placed on interpersonal skills, including professional behavior, ethics, and communicating effectively with all veterinary team members (employers, colleagues, support staff, and veterinary clients).
 Instructional sessions on clinic conversations will introduce Calgary-Cambridge communication skills and allow students multiple opportunities to practice these skills in simulated encounters with standardized clients.
-Simulated encounters will include everyday clinic dialogues, such as comprehensive and focused history-taking, estimate sharing, explanation of physical exam findings, and review of the diagnostic and treatment plans.
-As students develop foundational communication skills, their encounters with standardized clients will advance in difficulty to include such difficult conversations as financial constraints, disease progression, euthanasia, and anticipatory grief.
+Simulated encounters will include everyday clinic dialogues, such as comprehensive and focused history-taking, estimate sharing, explanation of physical exam findings, and review of the diagnostic and/or treatment plans in correlation to the systems-based courses.
+As students develop proficiency in foundational communication skills, their encounters with standardized clients will advance in difficulty to include such difficult conversations as cost of care and disease progression.
 In addition to oral communication skills, students will practice the art of written communication by learning how to construct concise medical records (SOAP notes) that hold up in courts of law.
-Other key professional skills that will be explored in-depth include sessions on financial acuity and student debt, practice management, contract negotiation, work-life balance, mental health, and well-being.
+Other vital professional skills taught in depth include sessions on financial acuity and student debt, practice management, contract negotiation, work-life balance, mental health, and well-being.

 The Clinical Skills coursework (VETM 803A, 803B, 803C, and 803D) represents four consecutive semesters of primarily experiential learning designed to create and build upon a foundation of core knowledge and techniques essential to the practice of veterinary medicine.
 Students will gain proficiency in the safety of handling and restraint.
-They will use their understanding of animal behavior and welfare to observe, approach, and examine canine, feline, bovine, and equine patients.
+They will use their understanding of animal behavior and welfare to observe, approach, and examine canine, feline, production animals (bovine/ovine), and equine patients.
 Live animals will augment the use of non-animal teaching tools and simulators to practice minimally invasive techniques that facilitate diagnosis.
 This hands-on approach to learning will be fully integrated with the systems-based curriculum.
-For instance, when students are mapping the structure and function of the heart in anatomy and physiology, they will be practicing how to auscultate the heart and palpate femoral pulses in the Clinical Skills Laboratory.
+For instance, when students are mapping the structure and function of the heart in anatomy and physiology, they will practice how to auscultate the heart and palpate femoral pulses in the Clinical Skills Laboratory.
 Critical skills that will be emphasized include, but are not limited to, physical examination, diagnostic sample collection (i.e., blood, urine, feces, and tissue), clinical pathology (complete blood counts, chemistry profiles, urine and fecal analysis), intravenous catheterization and fluid therapy, surgical instrument and tissue handling, aseptic technique and sterile prep, suturing, and cardiopulmonary resuscitation (CPR).
 Skills will be taught using a layered approach.
 The complexity of the introduced and ultimately assessed skills build upon one another and advance in difficulty throughout the curriculum.
-Students who complete this series of courses will be well prepared for VETM 814 Anesthesia and Surgery.

 Students will engage in comparative examination and exploration of the cardiovascular, pulmonary, and renal systems, the roles these closely related systems play in maintaining homeostasis and animal wellness, and how these systems can malfunction.
 The course will integrate how differences in the anatomy and physiologic needs of different species affect the function of these systems.
-Students will learn through peer instruction and team-based learning activities and in-person gross anatomy labs to promote competency in identifying and diagnosing cardiovascular, respiratory, and renal system disorders.
-Students will explore and acquire the critical thought processes needed to select, perform (when applicable), interpret relevant diagnostic tests, and determine appropriate broad treatment targets and approaches for diseases involving these organ systems.
+Students will learn through peer instruction, team-based learning activities, and gross anatomy labs to promote competency in identifying and diagnosing cardiovascular, respiratory, and renal system disorders.
+Students will explore and acquire the critical thought processes needed to select, perform, and interpret relevant diagnostic tests and determine appropriate broad treatment targets and approaches for diseases involving these organ systems through case-based exercises.

-Foundational knowledge of the gastrointestinal tract and the three main accessory organs (Pancreas, Liver, and Gallbladder) will be deepened and expanded in this course from a clinical perspective.
+From a clinical perspective, this course will deepen knowledge of the gastrointestinal tract and the three main accessory organs (Pancreas, Liver, and Gallbladder).
 This course will include collaborative learning and instruction to enable students to synthesize signalment, history, and physical exam into a differential list from most to least likely for a patient/flock/herd with gastrointestinal signs.
-Students will outline and implement an iterative diagnostic plan prioritizing high yield tests over lower yield tests, understanding the rationale, risks and benefits, results and information from each test.
-Students will begin to outline a high-level treatment plan that may include medical, pharmacological, nutritional, and surgical interventions based on the owner's budgetary restrictions (understanding the role of the primary & referral veterinarians), and adjust these plans based on the patients’ response and disease progression, financial and emotional limitations of the owner, as well as additional information that may result from more advanced testing.
-Rare facts or processes not used daily in clinical settings are not emphasized.
-Instead, the course aims to give students a process to approach clinical signs of illness in the GI tract and accessory organs.
-The knowledge will provide a solid basis for future multi-systemic, internal medicine, and surgery courses and electives in the student's area of interest.
+Students will outline and implement an iterative diagnostic plan prioritizing high-yield tests over lower-yield tests, understanding the rationale, risks and benefits, results and information gleaned from each test.
+Students will begin to formulate and implement a treatment plan that may include medical, pharmacological, nutritional, and surgical interventions based on the owner's budgetary restrictions (understanding the role of the primary & referral veterinarians), and adjust these plans based on the patient's response and disease progression, financial and emotional limitations of the owner, as well as additional information that may result from more advanced testing.
+Rare facts or processes are not emphasized in a daily clinical setting.
+Instead, the course aims to give students a process by which to approach clinical signs of illness in the GI tract and accessory organs.
+The knowledge will provide a solid basis for future multi-systemic, internal medicine and surgery courses and electives in the student's area of interest.

-Using collaborative learning instruction, students will be introduced to the structure and function of the normal nervous system and learn pathophysiology, pharmacology, diagnostic procedures, and treatments of common neurological diseases.
+Using collaborative learning instruction, students will be introduced to the structure and function of the normal nervous system and ophthalmic structures and the pathophysiology, pharmacology, diagnostic procedures, and treatments of common neurologic and ophthalmic diseases.
 In addition, students will learn normal behavior and how to recognize, prevent, diagnose and treat unwanted and abnormal behaviors.
-Students will explore and acquire the critical thought processes needed to select and interpret relevant diagnostic tests, determine appropriate treatment plans, and apply the most current clinical knowledge.
+Through case-based exercises, students will explore and acquire the critical thought processes needed to select and interpret relevant diagnostic tests, determine appropriate treatment plans, and apply the most current clinical knowledge.

 The Companion Animal: Advanced Clinical Management course, which focuses on small companion animals, extends and adds clinical complexity to the organ systems courses and to Sum of the Parts (VETM 812), by expanding the scope of emphasis to include a more holistic approach to patient care and disease management.
 This includes, but is not limited to, life stage, nutritional, therapeutic and long-term patient management, public health, fiscal, client considerations, and disease prevention.